hartkkuh/Email-designer/README.md

 ### Using AI Writing
 1. Click the purple "AI" button in the toolbar
+2. Choose your AI provider (OpenAI or Gemini)
+3. If first time, enter your API key:
+   - **OpenAI**: Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
-2. If first time, enter your Gemini API key (free from [Google AI Studio](https://aistudio.google.com/apikey))
+   - **Gemini**: Get your API key from [Google AI Studio](https://aistudio.google.com/apikey)
-3. Describe the email you want to write
+4. Describe the email you want to write
-4. Choose tone and language
+5. Choose tone and language
-5. Click "Generate" - your email is ready!
+6. Click "Generate" - your email is ready!

 ### Using Variables
 1. Click the variables button (T icon) in the toolbar